OutSystems/OutSystems.SetupTools/docs/Test-OSServerHardwareReqs.md

 ## DESCRIPTION
 This will check if the server has the necessary hardware requirements to run the Outsystems platform.
-Checks available RAM and number of CPUs.
+Checks available RAM and the number of available CPUs.

 ## EXAMPLES